 Resume: Current resume required.

-Writing Sample: An applicant must submit with the application for admission an undergraduate-level paper demonstrating her/his ability to do musical analysis and/or report research.
+Writing Sample: Applicants must submit with the application for admission an undergraduate-level paper demonstrating their ability to do musical analysis and/or report research.
 The applicant must submit an assignment of:

 - A compositional nature, such as counterpoint, a figured bass, a harmonized melody, an original composition, or the like; and